 Google Analytics is an invaluable free tool which provides incredible insights into how a visitor engages with a website.
 Many business owners are unaware of the full functionality of this invaluable tool to help them increase their website conversions.

-The following are some of the important features you can use to make the best use of Google Analytics to improve your Search Engine Optimization, and overall website performance:
+The following are some of the important features you can use to make the best use of Google Analytics to improve your Search Engine Optimization in The Woodlands, and overall website performance:

 1. Use time frames to your advantage

 Look for trends which indicate what months, days of the week and time, you have the most visits.
 Is it early in the morning?
 During lunchtime?
 After work?
 Do you have higher engagement on the weekend?

 Identifying a pattern and having quantifiable data on visitor engagement can help you plan your online marketing activities when the engagement levels are at their peak so you can increase website conversions.